 Despite being a huge industry, property management is highly fragmented, with major property management firms having only a handful of employees.
 Initially, getting into the business might be easy, but keeping up and achieving success in the property management industry is a big challenge.
 Not many property management companies survive in the long run.
-As we look closely, we can find visible patterns that are prevalent in nearly every failing property management company.
+As we look closely, we can find visible patterns in the most successful property management companies that are prevalent in nearly every failing property management company.

-Following are the top 5 reasons why property management firms fail:
+Following are the top 5 problems with property management companies that often sink businesses.

 Property Management firms have to search for properties and investors, and often agree to manage properties that are spaced far apart.
 With a limited workforce, managing properties that are far apart from each other is a challenge.
 It is not possible to manage one property in one part of the town, another property at the other end of the town, and a few more properties in different neighboring towns.
 Furthermore, every property is based on a different demographic community and hence, needs different management strategies.

 Suppose you haven’t collected rent for a few months, and when you finally arrive, you find out that the tenant and the room keys are absent, leaving you in a state of shock.
 Property management firms often do not have a proper system in place.
 Hence, they can’t complete basic operations like collecting rent, responding to service requests, leasing properties, and tracking ongoing repairs and maintenance.
 As a result, they often try to play catch-up and fail miserably.

 Property Management firms fear technology so much that they hardly ever use it.
 Modern technology can solve most problems.
 For example, a simple 3D video could give a tour of the property, or a reservation system could prevent people from canceling at the last moment.
 Technology allows you to do a rough market survey of the locality and provide a snapshot of the properties that are selling well, what they offer, and how much-neighboring properties are charging for the same services.